nion-software/nionswift/design/data_model.md

 An **array header** is a utility value containing an array descriptor, storage data type, and array metadata without an underlying array.

-An **intrinsic field** is information whose semantics and invariants are part of the annotated array model, such as axis groups, coordinate mappings, coordinate system references, and intensity calibrations.
+An **intrinsic field** is information whose semantics and invariants are part of the annotated array model, such as axis groups, coordinate calibrations, coordinate system references, and intensity calibrations.

 The **storage data type** specifies how values are represented in the underlying array.
 It is distinct from the value type, which describes the meaning of one logical value.